OI-wiki/i18n/docs/ds/avl.md

 ## Property

 1. The empty binary tree is an AVL tree
-2. If T is an AVL tree, then its left and right subtrees are also AVL trees, and $|h(ls) - h(rs)| \leq 1$ , h is the height of its left and right subtrees
+2. If T is an AVL tree, then its left and right subtrees are also AVL trees, and $|h(ls) - h(rs)| \leq 1$ , where h is the height of its left and right subtrees
 3. The tree height is $O(\log n)$

 Balance factor: right subtree height - left subtree height